fugue/zim/README.md

 language agnostic and has built-in support for cross-platform builds via Docker.

 Components and rules are defined in a YAML definitions that are conceptually similar to Makefiles.
-Components may inherit from a base definition, which yields a simple mechanism to build many components in a consistent and configurable manner.
+Each components may inherit from a base template, which yields a simple mechanism to build many components in a consistent and configurable manner.